 Russia-Ukraine war: List of key events, day 723

-As the war enters its 723rd day, these are the main developments.
+As the war enters is 723rd day, these are the main developments.

 Fighting